Sub-Riemannian interpolation inequalities: Main Jacobian estimate

 \begin{cor} Let $(\distr,g)$ be a sub-Riemannian structure on $M$.
 Let $y \neq x$.
-Assume that there exists a neighborhood $\Omega$ of $x$ such that all minimizing geodesics joining $y$ with points of $\Omega$ do not contain abnormal segments.
-Then $x \in \cut(y)$ if and only if the function $\mathsf{d}^{2}_{y}$ fails to be semiconvex at $x$. \end{cor} \begin{rmk} For ideal structures, one can take $\Omega = M \setminus \{y\}$, and Corollary~\ref{t:FRc} reduces to Theorem~\ref{t:FRc-intro} discussed in Section~\ref{s:intro}. \end{rmk} \begin{proof} We prove the contrapositive of the above statement.
-First, if $x \notin \cut(y)$ then $f(z):=d^2_{SR}(z,y)$ is smooth in a neighborhood of $x$ by Theorem~\ref{t:pointofsmoothness}, and hence the infimum in \eqref{eq:theinfimum} is finite.
+Assume that there exists a neighbourhood $\Omega$ of $x$ such that all minimizing geodesics joining $y$ with points of $\Omega$ do not contain abnormal segments.
+Then $x \in \cut(y)$ if and only if the function $\mathsf{d}^{2}_{y}$ fails to be semiconvex at $x$. \end{cor}

+\begin{proof} We prove the contrapositive of the above statement.
+First, if $x \notin \cut(y)$ then $f(z):=d^2_{SR}(z,y)$ is smooth in a neighbourhood of $x$ by Theorem~\ref{t:pointofsmoothness}, and hence the infimum in \eqref{eq:theinfimum} is finite.

-To prove the opposite implication, observe that that by \cite[Thm.\ 1, Thm.\ 5]{CR-Semiconcavity} $f$ is locally semiconcave in a neighborhood of $x$ (for this property it suffices that no minimizing geodesic joining $y$ with points of $\Omega$ is abnormal).
-By standard properties of semiconcave functions (see \cite[Prop.\ 3.3.1]{CR-Semiconcavity} or \cite[Prop.\ 2.3(a)]{C-pile}), there exist local charts around $x$, and $p \in \R^{n}$, $C \in \R$ such that
+To prove the opposite implication, observe that that by \cite[Thm.\ 1, Thm.\ 5]{CR-Semiconcavity} $f$ is locally semiconcave in a neighbourhood of $x$ (for this property it suffices that no minimizing geodesic joining $y$ with points of $\Omega$ is abnormal).
+By standard properties of semiconcave functions (see \cite[Prop.\ 3.3.1]{CR-Semiconcavity}), there exist local charts around $x$, and $p \in \R^{n}$, $C \in \R$ such that